Skip to Main Content

 National University Institutional Repository

-You must have permission to grant the distribution license.
-How do you know whether you can?
+• You must have permission to grant the distribution license.
+If your work has not been published elsewhere, you are good to go.

 1. Check your email for the original copyright agreement for your manuscript.